-I slept in a very basic home stay right in the center of town, (which I wouldn’t actually recommend as It was plenty of mosquitoes, bed bugs and insects that literally have eaten me alive for 5 nights, and very noisy because of the renovating works going on right outside the front door of my room.
-Why have I decided to stay there anyway?
-Well, It was super cheap and I was on very low budget, they would give me breakfast for free that would actually fill me up for the whole morning and part of the evening, the local no English-speaking family was super nice, the only 2 English words that would actually say to me were “Walking, Walking” every morning when I was ready to go out, and it was right in the middle of action!) and so very close to everything.
+I slept in a very basic homestay right in the centre of town, Arjuna Homestay Ubud (which I would actually recommend only if you are looking for something absolutely unpretentious or you are on a very tight budget as I was.
+It was super cheap breakfast was included and rich so it would actually fill me up for the whole morning and part of the evening, the local no English-speaking family was super nice, the only 2 English words that would actually say to me were “Walking, Walking” every morning when I was ready to go out, and it was right in the middle of action!) and so very close to everything.

 After unpacking all my stuff, my first stop was the local market where I bought for half of the asking price a wooden Buddha (7 euros) and 2 patterned sofa covers for my mum (13 euros for both).
 Even here bargain is rule number one when you buy!

 After that, I walked around a bit and I assisted to a funeral parade where four people were carrying the coffin and behind them, a small crowd dressed up in very colourful clothes was following, laughing and taking selfies.
 I have been told that not being sad, is actually part of their religion and view of life.